 Tips and Variations:

-- Add about 1/4 to 1/2 cup of chopped cooked chicken livers or gizzards to the dish along with the rice and chicken broth.
-Simmer as directed and then add parsley and salt and pepper, to taste.
+Add about 1/4 to 1/2 cup of chopped cooked chicken livers or gizzards to the dish along with the rice and chicken broth.
+Simmer as directed.
+Add parsley, salt, and pepper, to taste.

-- Add 2 tablespoons of chopped celery and 2 tablespoons of chopped bell pepper to the skillet with the minced onion and saute until the onion is translucent.
+Add 2 tablespoons of chopped celery and 2 tablespoons of chopped bell pepper to the skillet with minced onion and saute until the onion is translucent.
 Continue with the recipe.